 Am I against medications for depression, anxiety or bipolarity?
 Not at all.
 Not if the person truly has these conditions.
 What I am wary of are doctors who want to medicate people without trying to determine whether or not their issue is truly clinical, or perhaps situational.

 Take the case of an alcoholic or drug addict who comes to a doctor and says they’re depressed.
 The doctor has 2 courses s/he can follow here.
 The first course is to ask enough questions to determine whether or not something in the person’s life is causing – or at least significantly aggravating – their presenting symptoms.
-If they answer is yes, perhaps psychotherapy, group therapy, or even a good 12-step program might be in order.
+If the answer is yes, perhaps psychotherapy, group therapy, or even a good 12-step program might be in order.
 Oftentimes these sorts of things alleviate the symptoms entirely, without medication.

 If you believe that negative thoughts and feelings are the result of your depression and/or anxiety, then you’re much more likely to believe that medication will solve your problem.
 If you are truly clinically depressed, medication actually may be the way to go.
 But if your negative thoughts and feelings are creating your depression and/or anxiety, then a different treatment protocol may be required entirely.
 Medication won’t work here, because your problem is your thinking, not depression or anxiety.
 CBT works on the principle that if I can change my thoughts, I can change how I feel.
 That means that if I can somehow change my negative thinking, then I’ll be able to eradicate or minimize the depression and/or anxiety that results.
 It often works where medication doesn’t.
 If I’m not clinically depressed, then my medication won’t treat my depression, and I will continue to think negatively.
 CBT might just help here: as a matter of fact, Burns says it helps in over 70% of the people who use it!

 Please, if you’re on medication for depression, anxiety, bipolar disorder or anything else, DO NOT go off of it without working with your doctor.
-I AM NOT A DOCTOR, and am not passing an opinion on whether or not you should be on medication.
-Some people should be on meds who aren’t, and some people shouldn’t be on them who are, that’s all I’m saying, and I can’t say whether or not you fit in to either one of these categories.
+I AM NOT A DOCTOR and am not passing an opinion on whether or not you should be on medication.
+Some people should be on meds who aren’t, and some people shouldn’t be on them who are, that’s all I’m saying, and I can’t say whether or not you fit into either one of these categories.
 What I can suggest is that, if you’ve been suffering from depression and/or anxiety and it isn’t going away regardless of the treatments you’ve tried, try CBT and see if it can help you out.